cyberclasssd/Summer-CTF-2021-Writeups/web/Suspicious-Questionable-lnvisible-Injection/README.md

 ![image](https://user-images.githubusercontent.com/72477484/123558557-b8ed2380-d74b-11eb-9bda-77bb942950c4.png)

-Now we can do a basic injection using `'OR 1=1--`, and put that into one of the input boxes, which brings us to a page containing the flag.
+Now we can do a basic injection using `'OR 1=1--`, and put that into one of the input boxes.
+This brings us to a page containing the flag!

 ## Flag
 `flag{h3ll0_th3r3_1nv151bl3_man}`